MIT-LCP/mimic-omop/etl/StandardizedClinicalDataTables/DRUG_EXPOSURE/README.md

 - `drug_type_concept_id` = 38000177

 ## inputevents_cv

 - `drug_type_concept_id` = 38000180
 - `drug_exposure_end_datetime` is always null (because there is no end charttime in inputevents_cv)

 ## inputevents_mv

 - `drug_type_concept_id` = 38000180
+- row with cancelled have not been exported from mimic

 # Example
 ``` sql